ethan-stratton/startup/README.md

-TODO: Consider making your navbar stay in place and not increase or decrease in size based on which page the user navigates to.
-Your footer is not properly afixed to the bottom of the page.
-You might be missing a body { height: 100vh; }
-Services: needs implementation of search, realtime, and database

-Recently Completed, or In Progress: Login page has basic functionality. frontend and backend call service endpoints.
+TODO: search websocket, realtime websocket

+Completed: login functionality, users can log in, log out, and authorize themselves. service endpoints set up. on to websocket stuff!

+Potential issue:
-Potential issue: using the browser and refreshing the page causes a blank screen which occasionally says "cannot find /page". figure out issue
+(SOLVED) using the browser and refreshing the page causes a blank screen which occasionally says "cannot find /page". figure out issue
+(SOLVED) implementation of database

 # **Real Estate Finder for Students - Startup Deliverable**